tagazok/my-workshops/static-web-apps/tutorial.md

 title: Setup your environment using a container
 ---

-## Setup your environment using a container
+## Setup your environment using a dev container

 **Note:** This step is optional.
 You can either use a container like described below, or install all the tools yourself as we walk through the workshop.